rollup/rollup/docs/999-big-list-of-options.md

 The pattern to use for naming shared chunks created when code-splitting, or a function that is called per chunk to return such a pattern.
 Patterns support the following placeholders:
  * `[format]`: The rendering format defined in the output options, e.g. `es` or `cjs`.
  * `[hash]`: A hash based on the content of the chunk and the content of all its dependencies.
  * `[name]`: The name of the chunk.
 This can be explicitly set via the [`output.manualChunks`](guide/en/#outputmanualchunks) option or when the chunk is created by a plugin via [`this.emitFile`](guide/en/#thisemitfileemittedfile-emittedchunk--emittedasset--string).
-Otherwise it will be derived from the chunk contents.
+Otherwise, it will be derived from the chunk contents.

 Forward slashes `/` can be used to place files in sub-directories.
 When using a function, `chunkInfo` is a reduced version of the one in [`generateBundle`](guide/en/#generatebundle) without properties that depend on file names.
 See also [`output.assetFileNames`](guide/en/#outputassetfilenames), [`output.entryFileNames`](guide/en/#outputentryfilenames).